-How much does it cost to backpack in China? (on a budget!)

-Seen 2020/07/14 | How much does it cost to backpack in China?
+How much does it cost to backpack in China?
 Well, this is my 5th time in China and once again I’m loving every second.
 Hopefully, you guys are seeing another side to this massive country, different to the one the western media try to propagate (big factories, communist government, stifled people etc).

 I thought I’d give an idea about how much it costs to travel in China on a daily basis if you’re on a budge.
 And from there calculate an approximate monthly budget that you can feasibly stick to.
 For sure, China offers a lot of luxury these days too, but this article is more about backpacking China without much money.
 True travel!

 China is home to the best hostels in the world, I’ll be sad to leave them behind.
 Most places with any tourist attractions will have a plethora of hostels to stay in, generally speaking, a dorm bed costs around 25-50 RMB ($4-$8), with private twin/doubles costing around 100 RMB ($15).

 If there are no hostels (rare), you can always stay in a chain hotel like Super 8 or 7 Days Inn for around 140 RMB ($20) for a twin room.

-Average daily spend on accommodation: 40 RMB ($8)
+Average daily spend on dorm-room accommodation: 40 RMB ($8)

 Chinese food isn’t quite what we get fed in the west, and it’s certainly not the same prices!
 A meal on the street runs around 8RMB ($1.30).
 A meal in a locals restaurant will cost around 15-30RMB ($2.50-$5).
-Obviously if you wanna eat western food or high end dining, you can pay a fortune but that’s not for backpackers, so steer clear!
+Obviously, if you want to eat western food or high-end dining, you can pay a fortune but that’s not for backpackers, so steer clear!